Ang Chan I: Battle on the Four Rivers (1522)

-Battle of Kampong Cham (AD 1523)
+Battle of Kampong Cham (1523)

-After "Ponhea Kao" won the river in front of the four troops, many days without food and tired, decided to set up camp in Kampong Siem district, Kampong Cham province, with only 10,000 troops left.
-On the other hand, Chan Reachea, who received the news of the death of "Ponhea Mern Pich", was shocked and very sad.
-He then appointed "Oknha Khleang Moeung" as the Chief of Army Staff, replacing Oknha Khleang Moeung, who was well known for his war tactics and military leadership.
-In 1523 AD, Chan Reach divided his army into two divisions, the first division led by himself, set out on a battleship named "Saray Andet" and 300 other warships to gather troops in the province Santuk (now Kampong Thom province) with 55,000 and the second group of 50,000 led by "Duke Khleang Moeung" went out to attack the army "Ponhea Kao" In Kampong Siem district, Kampong Cham province, at the same time.
+After winning the river battle but with his surviving 10,000 troops tired and having gone without food for many days, Ponhea Kao decided to set up camp in the Kampong Siem district of Kampong Cham province.
+On the other side of the conflict, Chan was shocked and saddened after receiving the news of the death of Ponhea Mern Pich, and appointed Oknha Khleang Moeung as the new Chief of Army Staff as he was well known for his war tactics and military leadership.
+In 1523, Chan divided his army into two divisions, with the first division of 55,000 led by himself setting out on the battleship Saray Andet and accompanied by 300 other warships to gather troops in the province of Santuk (now Kampong Thom province).
+The second group of 50,000 troops was led by Oknha Khleang Moeung and went out at the same time to attack Ponhea Kao's army in the Kampong Siem district of Kampong Cham province.

-The news of Chan Reachea's declaration of war reached King Korn.
-He mobilized the remaining 80,000 troops into five divisions, the first division led by "Ponhea Prom Vieng" with 15,000 as the front line army, the second division led by "Ponhea Penh" has 10,000, the third division led by "Ponhea Nuon" has 10,000 The 4th Brigade led by "Ponhea Tun" has 10,000 as the rearline army and the 5th Brigade led by "Ponhea Phat Sral" and "Ponhea Vibol Reach" has 20,000 with 300 warships as navy to defend the fort in Kampong Siem district, the site of the battle of Kampong Cham.
-King Korn directly commanded 20,000 royal troops and assigned 20,000 generals "Ponhea Kao" and "Javea Viang" to lead the army, plus the royal army.
-40,000 guarding the "Sralop Pichey" fort in Tbong Khmum district (now Tbong Khmum province), the total number of troops defending King Korn's Kampong Siem district was 65,000.
-Finally, more than 100,000 of Chan Reach's troops attacked the Kampong Siem district fort of Kampong Cham in 1523.
+The news of Chan's declaration of war reached Korn and he mobilized his remaining 80,000 troops into five divisions: the first division of 15,000 troops was the front line army, led by Ponhea Prom Vieng; the second division of 10,000 troops was led by Ponhea Penh; the third division of 10,000 troops was led by Ponhea Nuon; the fourth division consisted of 10,000 troops and was the rear line army; and the fifth division, led by Ponhea Phat Sral and Ponhea Vibol Reach, had 20,000 troops and 300 warships to defend the fort in Kampong Siem district, the site of the battle of Kampong Cham.
+Korn directly commanded 20,000 royal troops and assigned 20,000 more under Generals Ponhea Kao and Javea Viang.
+Including the 40,000 troops guarding the Sralop Pichey fort in Tbong Khmum district (now Tbong Khmum province), the total number of troops defending Korn's Kampong Siem district was 65,000.

-Final War

-After Chan Reachea and Srei Chetha waged a great war on the battlefield of Kampong Siem district, both armies damaged a lot of military equipment, so in 1523 AD, the two kings sent envoys on both sides purchased cannons from the "Portuguese" in Malacca at the Malay Peninsula, recorded by historians in the 16th century.
-On the other hand, Chan Reachea ordered 100 artillery pieces and 1,000 pistols to be kept in the fort, while Srei Chetha ordered 150 artillery pieces and guns 2,000 rifles, a boat carrying 150 artillery pieces and 2,000 rifles were intercepted in Peam district (Dai Viet call: Mangcom) means "Peam Khmer" in Kampuchea Krom and the provincial court sent it to Chan Reachea, so Srei Chetha did not have a weapon to supply the army.
+Eventually, more than 100,000 of Chan's troops attacked the fort of Kampong Cham, resulting in Chan and Korn waging a great war on this battlefield in Kampong Siem district.
+Both armies damaged a lot of military equipment, and so the two kings sent envoys to purchase cannons from the Portuguese in Malacca on the Malay Peninsula, as recorded by historians in the 16th century.
+Chan ordered 100 artillery pieces and 1,000 pistols to be kept in the fort, while Korn ordered 150 artillery pieces and 2,000 rifles.
+But a boat carrying this materiel to Korn was intercepted in the Peam district of Kampuchea Krom and instead sent to Chan, leaving Korn with no weapons with which to re-supply his army.